Gutsy Learning Series

 This event will be offered in English, with live simultaneous interpretation in French.

-Submit your questions in advance when you register or ask them live during the session.
+Submit your questions ahead of time when you register or ask them during the session.

 Can't join us?
 Register anyway and we'll send you a link to the recording!